 Chemistry is welcome in Jones’s medical discourse on the springs only when it provides conclusive evidence in favor of what he has already seen firsthand—the empirical overrides the theoretical, the clinic overrides the laboratory.
 Here, it seems that Jones is engaging in a kind of combative discursive practice by sidelining or devaluing ways of knowing that do not reinforce his own.
 Interestingly, however, he appears to be engaging with chemistry.
 He points to specific problems with the extant analysis, problems recognized and widely discussed within professional chemistry itself.
 He also maintains hope that another analysis may provide an explanation, in which case it would presumably join testimonial evidence in the vindication of Eureka’s healing waters.
-The discourses, commensurable at least regard to the healthfulness of the springwater, could then successfully co-create an understanding of the waters’ salubrity.
+The discourses, commensurable at least with regard to the healthfulness of the springwater, could then successfully co-create an understanding of the waters’ salubrity.

 Dr. Jones was not the only physician extending a hesitant hand to chemistry.
 The two disciplines had walked side by side for some time in materia medica and pharmacy, but the relationship between chemistry and medicine was becoming more intimate at the end of the nineteenth century.
 Robert E. Kohler has written on the development of biochemistry in America and has observed that more and more medical schools inaugurated advanced chemistry courses in the last few decades of the nineteenth century.
 Indeed, he argues that, amidst wider efforts to improve medical education in the United States, chemistry departments—particularly ones with well-populated laboratories—were “a common sign of an improving spirit in the 1880s and 1890s.”
 Perhaps even more telling is the fact that chairs of chemistry were often the first to attain salaried status.
 Part of this trend is no doubt attributable to the focus most medical school chemistry professors placed on teaching practical applications of chemistry, in toxicology as well as urinalysis.
 Basic analytical chemistry was often part of the curriculum, which would have rendered the chemist’s language and methodology comprehensible to most physicians.

-The close association between the two fields was also the case in the state of Arkansas, where the only medical school required students to take chemistry the first two years of their three year degree program. dean8, may have had something to do with the new, relatively underdeveloped school’s early emphasis on chemistry.
+The close association between the two fields was also the case in the state of Arkansas, where the only medical school required students to take chemistry the first two years of their three year degree program.
+James A. Dibrell, dean of the medical school from 1886 to 1904, may have had something to do with the new, relatively underdeveloped school’s early emphasis on chemistry.
 In a speech given at the twelfth session of the State Medical Society of Arkansas in 1887, Dibrell waxes poetic on the amazing things science has done and will continue to do for the medical profession.
 He describes chemistry as “a blazing light,” particularly useful in determining therapeutic accuracy and modes of action.
 Though by no means a clear indication of the feeling of every physician in the state, Dibrell’s prestige within the profession and influence as a professor would have rendered his sentiments on chemistry, and science more generally, more authoritative than most.
 By the end of the 1880s, then, it appears that in most outward aspects, the discourses of chemists and physicians on therapeutics were, with some reservations, in line with one another.

 Chemistry and the Layperson